 NECS Children’s Theatre program is a commitment to developing artistic skills and moral leadership through the magic of theatre.
 Participants will be empowered through the course of the class to create and make artistic decisions.
 They will be engaged in all aspects of the play, from choosing the theme and play, acting, and improv to working on costumes and props.
 Students will work collaboratively from start to finish.

-Cast members meet from October through December on Thursdays, and the program will culminate in a show on the last day of class which parents will be invited to watch.
+Cast members meet from October through January on Saturdays, and the program will culminate in a show on the last day of class which parents will be invited to watch.

 - Appropriate for: 4th to 6th Grade

 - Dates: October 7, 2023 - February 4, 2024 (Saturdays - 20 sessions)

 Performer, teacher and choreographer Belle Torres Ritter graduated from SUNY Purchase ‘96 and continued there as Asst.
 Director of Admissions while attending Baruch CUNY Graduate Center in Higher Ed.
 Administration.
 For almost 30 years, Miss Belle has performed as part of the national female trio, signed with Atlantic Records, “Sweet Sensation” and currently teaches full-time at Bronx Leadership Academy Highschool II .
 She is also a teaching artist with NECS, ArtsWestchester and 10566 Arts.
 Miss Belle received NYS PreK-12 certification from NYU and continues to participate in their Uganda community building collaboration.
 You can also catch Miss Belle drumming and dancing with Kofi & Sankofa in addition to playing with percussion group Skin Against Metal.